 What different types of dental crowns are there?

 Dental crowns can be made from stainless steel, gold or other metal alloy, all-porcelain ceramic, composite resin, zirconia, or from a metal or zirconia core, fused to porcelain on the outside for an attractive natural appearance.
-Depending on your personal situation, the Apple Dental team may be able to craft your ceramic crown using our CEREC CAD/CAM technology in our Lane Cove practice.
-In this case, the dental crown is milled out of a solid block of porcelain to your precise requirements, without the need for impressions or temporary restorations.
+Depending on your personal situation, the Apple Dental team may be able to craft your ceramic crown using our CEREC CAD/CAM technology in our Lane Cove practice dental.
+In this case, the crown is milled out of a solid block of porcelain to your precise requirements, without the need for impressions or temporary restorations.

 Is getting a dental crown painful?

 No, your dental crown placement usually shouldn’t be painful, as we will numb the area with local anaesthetic before we begin.
-Once your procedure is complete and your crown is securely placed, the local anaesthetic will gradually wear off, and you may experience some sensitivity in the area.
+Once your dental crown procedure is complete and your crown is securely placed, the local anaesthetic will gradually wear off, and you may experience some sensitivity in the area.
 However, this pain will be very slight, and will soon wear off.

 Should I have a dental crown placed while I’m pregnant?

-As with all elective dental procedures, we recommend waiting until after pregnancy to have a dental crown placed, to minimise stress on both mother and baby.
+As with all elective dental procedures, we recommend waiting until after pregnancy to have a crown placed, to minimise stress on both mother and baby.
 However, if you do need to have a crown placed immediately because of a sudden fracture or other trauma, be assured that the materials used for crowns are all safe for use during pregnancy, which means we will be able to provide you with a dental crown if necessary.

 Are there any potential side effects from having a dental crown?